autistic-symposium/blockchains-security-toolkit/vulnerabilities/ddos.md

-## Notes on DDoS attacks on the context of blockchains
+## DDoS attacks on the context of blockchains

 <br>